Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: III. Results

 Figure \ref{fig:musrcollapse} displays the LF asymmetry as a function of $t/(\mu_0H)^\gamma$.
 As expected for the randomness-induced disordered state, we observe the time-field scaling behavior of the LF-\musr/ spectra in the plot against $t/(\mu_0H)^\gamma$ with $\gamma=0.4$.
 The collapse of the LF-$\mu$SR asymmetries into a single curve implies the power-law contribution to the spin correlation function $S(t)\sim (\tau⁄t)^x \exp{(-\nu t)}$ \cite{PhysRevLett.77.1386,AmitKeren2004}.
 The scaling exponent $\gamma=0.4$ is comparable to that determined from the isothermal magnetization, which suggests that all the experimental results are consistent taken on complementary scales and point towards the realization of a random-singlet state in this material.
-Our $\mu$SR results provide strong signature of a randomness-driven dynamic liquid-like ground state in this novel square lattice antiferromagnet.
+The collapse of LF $\mu$SR asymmetry curves at low temperatures is a clear signature of cooperative spin dynamics, a characteristic feature of disordered state in correlated materials in the proximity of a quantum critical point, which adds further credence to the thermodynamic results \cite{PhysRevLett.77.1386,AmitKeren2004,yaouanc2011muon}.
+A random site-dilution of the underlying spin-lattice accounts for the random network of spins.
+Although this does not give rise to extra exchange couplings, a random pattern of connected spins can lead to bond randomness and eventually engender random singlets \cite{PhysRevLett.115.147202,PhysRevB.92.134407,Kimchi2018}.
+Our $\mu$SR results provide strong signature of a randomness-driven dynamic disordered ground state in this site-diluted 3D antiferromagnet.\\